dlops-io/data-labeling/README.md

 In this tutorial we will setup a data labeling web app to label data for the cheese app.
 We will use Docker to run everything inside containers.

 **In order to complete this tutorial you will need your own GCP account setup and your github repo.**
-### Fork the github repository
-- Fork or download from [here](https://github.com/dlops-io/data-labeling)
-[PP: WHY FORM ....
-I thought above we tell them to clone]

 ## Setup GCP Credentials